A Glug of Oil

 1. Put the fish fingers on a baking tray and cook for approximately 20-25 minutes, which may be slightly longer than the packet directs, but ensures the breadcrumb coating is really crisp.

-2. Meanwhile, heat the oil in a large frying pan (I use a wok-shaped stir-fry pan).
+2. Meanwhile, heat the oil in a large frying pan (I used a large stir-fry pan).

 4. Add the chilli and cook for 3 minutes, stirring all the while.